Date: Jul 23, 2018 - Jul 27, 2018

 Please note: SPACE IS LIMITED.
 Registrations are not guaranteed until a deposit has been paid.
 If you require more information call 416-766-1280.

-One person is attending Portrait Painting from a Photo
+2 people are attending Portrait Painting from a Photo

 This 5–day workshop focuses on creating a painted portrait using a photo reference (a selection of pre-approved photos will be provided).
 Participants learn the key principles of working from photos, and most importantly, what to keep and what to leave out from the photographs.
 Also covered are painting fundamentals such as form, value (or tone), shape, colour theory, and the process of “finishing”.
 In addition, fundamentals of photography for portrait painting will be presented and a handout provided to outline photo requirements.
 Students of all levels are welcome.